barneydellar/SpaceTypes/README.md

 It is a runtime error to create a Normalized Vector with zero values.

-Points or vector can also be created for use in collections:
+Points or vectors can also be created for use in collections:

 ```cpp
 std::vector<View::Point> vs{